-On the other hand, people with low worth barometers have a low self-image and have a difficult time sustaining long-term success and happiness.
+On the other hand, people with low worth barometers have a low self-image.
+They have a difficult time sustaining long-term success and happiness.
 They experience highs and lows in their business and sabotage their success by ignoring other aspects of their lives such as their relationships or health.
-At the core level they don’t believe that they’re good enough and if (by chance) they achieve short term success, rarely do they sustain it.
+At the core level they don’t believe that they’re good enough.
+If (by chance) they achieve short term success, rarely do they sustain it.
 Even if they make a million dollars or achieve something similarly spectacular in one area of their life, they will typically lose it.

-Because your worth barometer directly influences your wealth barometer (how much money you make and how you manage it) as well as your health barometer and relationship barometer, it is critical to get it operating at an optimal performance level.
+Your worth barometer directly influences your wealth barometer (how much money you make and how you manage it).
+It also affects your health barometer and relationship barometer.
+That is why it is critical to get it operating at an optimal performance level.